bplaat/neva-processor/README.md

 ## Assembler for Logism
-The file `asm.js` contains a simple assembler written in JavaScript, you need [Node.js](https://nodejs.org/) to use this
+The file `asm.js` contains a simple assembler written in JavaScript, you need [Node.js](https://nodejs.org/) to use this on your computer

 ---